CIJE-STEM/cije-weather-station/README.md

 # CIJE Weather Station

+There are 2 tracks to build a weather station

 Arduino library for ESP32-based weather stations that collect and submit data to the CIJE Weather Hub.

 Register station at [CIJE Weather Station Hub](https://thecije.org/weather-hub/)  to obtain a passkey and station ID required for uploading data from your weather station.